-Independent advocacy is available to participants who direct their services through the Disability Rights Center of Kansas (DRC), the state's Protection and Advocacy organization.
-DRC is a public interest legal advocacy agency empowered by federal law to advocate for the civil and legal rights of Kansans with disabilities.
+The Disability Rights Center of Kansas is a public interest legal advocacy agency empowered by federal law to advocate for the civil and legal rights of Kansans with disabilities.
 DRC operates eight federally authorized and funded protection and advocacy programs in Kansas.
-Participants are referred directly to DRC from various sources, including KDADS.
-These organizations do not provide direct services either through the waiver or through the Medicaid State Plan.
+Participants are referred directly to DRC from various sources including KDADS.